-Acupuncture today is one of the most well-known forms of complementary healthcare.
+Today, acupuncture is one of the most well known forms of complementary healthcare.

-Even those who haven’t experienced a treatment themselves have at least heard about it.
+Even those who haven’t experienced a treatment themselves usually know someone who has or have at least heard about it.

 But awareness is only the first step.

 As a Streetsville naturopathic doctor who practices acupuncture, I’ve seen my share of misconceptions about acupuncture treatment.

 These misconceptions are understandable to someone who’s never experienced acupuncture before or who has been fed only misinformation about it.

 With this article, I hope to dispel some of these myths and talk about how acupuncture can help you in a variety of ways.

 RELATED: What Is Acupuncture Used For?

 Without further ado, let’s get to work at dispelling some myths.